Moore's Ford Massacre: Activists reenact racist lynching as a call for justice

 In April 1946, a Supreme Court ruling enabled black citizens in Georgia to cast ballots for the first time during the primary race later that summer.

-Around the same time of the election, according to the FBI, black sharecropper Roger Malcolm stabbed Barnett Hester, a white landowner, during a fight — ostensibly over a woman.
+Around the same time of the election, according to the FBI, black sharecropper Roger Malcom stabbed Barnett Hester, a white landowner, during a fight — ostensibly over a woman.

-Brooks said the town rumor was that Hester had been sleeping with Malcolm’s wife, Dorothy, and that the baby she was carrying was not her husband's.
+Brooks said the town rumor was that Hester had been sleeping with Malcom’s wife, Dorothy, and that the baby she was carrying was not her husband's.

 But, driving away from the jail, as they approached Moore’s Ford Bridge, a lynch mob surrounded the car.